 User Generated Content

-5 Best Practices for Repurposing UGC to Maximize its Marketing Impact
+5 Best Practices for Repurposing UGC and Influencer Content

-Do you know how to repurpose your brand's user-generated content?
-Learn the best practices for repurposing UGC and how to maximize its marketing impact.
+Ready to repurpose your brand's user-generated content?
+We share best practices for repurposing UGC and influencer posts to maximize their marketing impact.

 repurposing UGC cover photo

-The problem?
-Despite its potential power, many brands fail to get much mileage out of their UGC.
+Unfortunately, many brands fail to maximize the mileage out of their UGC.

-But brands with even a modest amount of UGC on hand should make repurposing a priority.
+Brands with even a modest amount of UGC on hand should make repurposing a priority to:

 • Boost conversions across your marketing channels.
-From social media ads to email and beyond, the connection between UGC and higher conversion rates is well-documented.
+From branded content ads to email and beyond, the connection between UGC and higher conversion rates is well-documented.
 Through repurposing, a single piece of content on one platform can improve conversions elsewhere.

 • Squeezing more out of your current marketing assets helps you work smarter, not harder.
-We know firsthand that gathering customer content can be quite the process.
-If you have UGC that’s ready to repurpose, you’ve already done the hard part!
+Brands are always hyper-focused on the ROI of influencer marketing.
+The more content you have that’s ready to repurpose, the more you can potentially stretch your performance and budget.

-5 Best Practices to Know Before You Repurpose UGC
+5 Best Practices to Know As You Repurpose UGC

 1. Confirm You Have the Rights and Permissions to Publish the Content

-First thing’s first: you need to do a bit of housekeeping to avoid photo copyright infringement and other legal issues.
+First thing’s first: a bit of housekeeping will help you avoid copyright infringement and other legal issues.

 Just because someone tags you in a photo doesn’t mean that it’s fair game for promotion.
 Although rules and regulations around user-generated content promotions vary from platform to platform, here are some quick guidelines:

-• When in doubt, ask for explicit permission from creators and influencers prior to publishing.
+• When in doubt, ask for explicit permission prior to publishing.
 This can be done through social comments and DMs rather than email.

 • For social media cross-posting, credit the creator (and their @account) when possible.